Being professional is important, the words you choose and the way you convey them create an impression of you.

 “Thank you for sending this email, I will save this information so I can refer back to it as necessary.”

-“I have received the information, thank you so much for providing it.”
+“I have received the information, thank you so much for providing it; it all makes sense now.”

 “I have some questions about the materials I got from you, can we schedule a time to talk?
 I would like to get some things clarified and some additional information on other aspects of what you shared.”